 Underage theft crimes in Ohio include shoplifting, petty theft, and credit card theft.
 Children charged with committing theft crimes risk losing their freedom and having a permanent criminal record.
-Working with our Medina defense attorney at Erb Legal LLC might help a child to avoid the harsh consequences of a conviction or adjudication, including:
+Working with our NE Ohio defense attorney at Erb Legal might help a child to avoid the harsh consequences of a conviction or adjudication, including:

 Sometimes, people look upon underage theft crimes as simply a manifestation of childhood mischief, but the effects of these charges on a child’s future educational and employment prospects can be serious and long-lasting.
 An experienced defense attorney is familiar with how to pursue opportunities for diversion programs and record sealing to lessen the impact of underage theft crimes.

 Get started by calling Erb Legal LLC at (330) 446-3606 today.

 Theft crimes are defined in the Ohio Revised Code as the taking of property belonging to another person without their permission or consent and with the intention of permanently depriving the rightful owner of it.
 Petty theft is the lowest category of theft crime.
 It involves the taking of property valued at less than $1,000.
 Petty larceny is a misdemeanor of the first degree.

 Shoplifting is not a separate theft charge in Ohio.
 Shoplifting is a theft charge with the degree of offense and the penalties increase as the value of the merchandise taken increases.
 For example, a child who steals a $250 set of headphones from a store would be charged with a misdemeanor of the first degree because the value of the item is less than $1,000.